rakutentech/ReKotlin/README.md

 This architecture provides further benefits beyond improving your code base:

 - Stores, Reducers, Actions and extensions such as [ReKotlin Router](https://github.com/ReKotlin/rekotlin-router)  are entirely platform independent - you can easily use the same business logic and share it between apps for multiple platforms
-- Want to collaborate with a co-worker on fixing an app crash?
-Use __(port not yet available)__ [ReSwift Recorder](https://github.com/ReSwift/ReSwift-Recorder) to record the actions that lead up to the crash and send them the JSON file so that they can replay the actions and reproduce the issue right away.
-- Maybe recorded actions can be used to build UI and integration tests?

 The ReKotlin tooling is still in a very early stage, but aforementioned prospects excite us and hopefully others in the community as well!